Emmzyleez/Person-api.hngx/DOCUMENTAION.md

    python manage.py migrate
 8. Start the development server:

-## Dynamic Parameter Handling
-The API is designed to handle dynamic input.
-You can perform operations using a person's name.
-For example, if you pass "Emmanuel Moses," you can perform all CRUD operations on "Emmanuel Moses."

 ## GitHub Repository
 The project is hosted on GitHub, and the repository contains essential files and resources: [GitHub Repository Link]